 Santurce: Stop 24 Gay Bars: This is the intersection of Ponce de Leon and Calle Bolivar to Calle San Jorge.
 If you arrive from Ocean Park via Calle San Jorge, go past the San Jorge Children’s Hospital and up the hill to San Mateo Church.
 Then only one short block downhill to Ponce de Leon.

 If walking along Ponce de Leon from Tia Maria, you go past the Ciudadela Condo Complex, First Bank, Arrivi Theater, Cobian’s Plaza and some vacant buildings until Abracadabra, 787Coffee, Asia de Lima restaurant and Hotel San Jorge for Zal Si Puedes.

 - #8.
 Zal Si Puedes – 1700 Ave Ponce de Leon.
 Small, friendly club catering to the 40+ crowd.
 Open Wednesday – Sunday nights from about 10pm til about 2am.
 Drag shows are mostly Thurs – Sat nights about 11:45pm but a diva may show up at any moment.
 Friendly and Fun!
 Located at Hotel San Jorge.
 The bar has seating for about 15 people – but often has up to 50 crowded in for shows plus spill-over on the street.
 You’ll see all the classic Latina Divas – like La Lupe, Yolandita, Paloma San Basilico, plus Barbara Streisand and Donna Summers thrown in if you’re lucky!

 - #9.
 Xteamworks – 1752 Ave Fernandez Juncos.
 Bathhouse on street-level, open from 6pm til about 2am Sunday – Thursday and until 6am on Friday and Saturday nights.
 A little hard to find, so check out their website for map.
 It’s next to a gas station with 24 hour mini-mart.
 Look for the doorbell next to the steel mesh gate.
 Very discrete from the street – very hot once you get there!
-Too far to walk home, so make sure that they help you call a taxi back to your hotel – or head back to Zal Si Puedes (two blocks away) or Babylon (four blocks away) and continue the fun! www.xteamworks.com
+Too far to walk home, so UBER is a great option – or head back to Zal Si Puedes (two blocks away) or Babylon (four blocks away) and continue the fun! www.xteamworks.com